 Small gaps can be filled in through changelog sync.
 However, if the client app has been disconnected for a while, too big of a gap can be created.

 A gap can be created for many reasons, such as when a user has been offline for days.
-When the client app comes back online, the Chat SDK checks with the Sendbird server to see if there are any new messages.
-If it detects that more than 300 messages are missing in the local cache compared to the Sendbird server, the SDK determines that there is a huge gap and
+When the client app is back online, the Chat SDK checks with Sendbird server to see if there are any new messages.
+If it detects more than 300 messages missing in the local cache compared to the remote server, the SDK determines that there is a huge gap and the

 onHugeGapDetected() is called.